Antonkog/ChallengeApp/README.md

 2. Open the project in Android Studio
 3. Sync Gradle files
 4. Run the app on an emulator or physical device

+### Screenshot testing (Robolectric + Roborazzi)

+- To record screenshots (first run or when updating baselines):
+  - ./gradlew test -Droborazzi.test.record=true
+- To verify screenshots against baselines:
+  - ./gradlew test

+Screenshots and baselines will be generated under app/build/outputs/roborazzi and/or under src/test/resources/roborazzi depending on your configuration.
+The included sample test is BrochureListScreenshotTest which captures the empty state of BrochureListScreen.

 ## Minimum Requirements